Museum7432/B2T_Model/README.md

 run `python train.py model=b1` to start the training.
 It should take 20 minute on a rtx 3060 (or 1 hour on my laptop with a gtx 1650).

 # result
-the raw output of the model achived by the training script (with greedy ctc decoder) on the validation set: wer|wer (phonemized version)
+the raw output of the model achieved with the training script (with greedy ctc decoder) on the validation set: wer|wer (phonemized version)
 --|--
 0.38|0.35